Harshinii/Industrial-City-Case-Study/Data Visualization/README.md

 # STRATEGIC RECOMMENDATIONS SUMMARY

-Following summary of insights has been drawn from the PowerBI dashboard[] and data analysis[]
+Following summary of insights has been drawn from the PowerBI dashboard[Data Visualization/Industrial City Dashboard.pbix] and data analysis[]

 ## 🏆 TOP PERFORMING CLUSTERS